 Walker (Finn in Chief)

-Walker is a mysterious figure who doesn’t have a bio yet, though you can read his articles here.
+Walker is a mysterious figure who doesn’t have a bio yet.

 Potter (Griefer in Chief)